Complimentarity of Yoga and Zen Practices in Retreat Settings

 October 24-27, 2019

 4 pm Thursday – 1 pm Sunday

-Green Gulch Farm sponsors retreats with me and a zen co-teacher twice a year and it’s my great joy and privilege to offer them.
+Green Gulch Farm sponsors retreats with me and a zen co-teacher twice a year and it’s my great joy and priviledge to offer them.
 Many people frequently return, and new faces arrive each time as well.
-In this retreat the two daily asana (posture) classes will be led by Patricia Sullivan and the Zen meditations and discussions by Myoju Erin Merk, longtime friend and Dharma sister with a long background in both practices.
+In this retreat the two daily asana (posture) classes will be led by Patricia Sullivan and the Zen meditations and discussions by Myoju Erin Merk, longtime friend and Dharma sister whose background include both practices.

 In this three-night retreat, with two full days for practice and half a day on either side, we offer you an opportunity to enter deeply into a slower, more reflective environment than perhaps your home and work environments provide.
 And also into the beauty of Green Gulch Farm and environs.
 A chance to allow what is deepest inside you to be revealed and experienced.

 Sessions of our zen and yoga practices combine to create a unique experience each time.
 In my particular approach to yoga we we often spend time in poses in order to explore them deeply and sometimes work intensely; and only rarely do we practice vinyasa flow.
 You are always encouraged to modify for your individual needs.
 We sometimes practice simple Qigong movements as warm-ups.
 Registrations are open now.
 Visit the Green Gulch webpage for more information.